brad-seeley/brad-seeley.github.io/index.md

 [plotly]: ./pages/plotly "Building an interactive dashboard with Python"
 [sklearn]: ./pages/sklearn "Using an ML Classifier to visualise machine drift"
 [hobbies]: ./pages/hobbies "Personal projects and hobbies"
+[chloe-cutout]: ./pages/chloe-cutout "Making a gift for my partner on our fifth anniversary"